VIII. Earth Earn: Our Open Participatory Earthropocene to Ecosmocene Futurity

 Packard, Norman, et al. Open-Ended Evolution and Open-Endedness.
 Artificial Life.
 25/1, 2019.

-1. Mind Over Matter: Quantum, Atomic, Chemical Connectomics
+1. Mind Over Matter and Energy: Quantum, Atomic, Chemical Connectomics

-This section gleans and glosses how collective human acumen seems to have become able to learn all about and delve into any depth and breadth of quantum, physical and material realms.
-Through computation, visualization, instrumentation, satellites, daily web postings, global collaborations, and so on, our supermindful knowability seems poised and primed to begin a new ordained co-creation.
+This section gleans and glosses about how our collective human acumen has become able to learn all about and delve into any depth and breadth of quantum, physical and material realms, along with vivifying atomic and solar energies.
+Through computation, visualization, instrumentation, satellites, daily web postings, iterative theories, global collaborations and so on, our supermindful capacity seems poised and primed to begin a second intentional phase.
 For example, an active method is to apply a sense of “material genomes” in prescriptive effect.
-Other approachs imagine a 21st century phase of “alchemical” transformations.
+Into 2021, the Royal Society has commenced an Animate Materials perspective (Google) so that organic-like matters can proceed on their own.
 But as a caveat, we do not mean any artificial technology take over in this occasion.
-Rather than machines as before, human beings in local and global community may now take up their intended purpose as the temporal center and leading edge of a genesis procreation.
+In essence, human beings in local and global community may now take up their intended purpose as the temporal center and leading edge of a genesis procreation.

 Alberi, Kirstin, et al. The 2019 Materials by Design Roadmap.
 Journal of Physics D. 52/013001, 2019.